 This roasted garlic mashed potatoes recipe is my rendition of the perfect kind of mashed potatoes (in my option) sans all the dairy.
 There’s still butter, but vegan butter.
 Instead of heavy cream, this vegan mashed potatoes recipe calls for almond or soy milk.
 Even without trying to sacrifice flavor, these mashed potatoes are naturally healthier.
 I’ll take it!

 The Ultimate Roasted Garlic Vegan Mashed PotatoesPrint Recipe Pin Recipe

 - 8 small-medium sized red potatoes cut in quarter inch cubes (about 8 cups)

-- 2 Tablespoons fresh chives minced
+- 2 Tablespoons fresh chives minced; plus extra for garnish

 - 1/2 teaspoon dried rosemary

-- 1/3 cup vegan butter (can substitute with regular butter if not vegan)
+- 1/3 cup vegan butter I use Earth Balance (can substitute with regular butter if not vegan)

-Scrub potatoes until cool water and peel off some of the potato skin.
+- Scrub potatoes until cool water and peel off some of the potato skin.
 How much you peel off is up to you!
 Cut potatoes in quarter inch cubes.

-Put lid on and reduce heat.
+- Put lid on and reduce heat.
 Let cook for 20 minutes.
 When potatoes are cooked, you should be able to pierce them with a fork.